wgong/py4kids/lesson-18-ai/GenAI/EOA-seminar/readme.md

 - From GenAI to AGI ?

 ## 1. The Past: Evolution of AI
+   - 2 year anniversary of ChatGPT
+   - 2024 Nobel Prize in Physics and Chemistry
    - Brief history: Machine Learning → Deep Learning → Transformers → GenAI
      - <DIAGRAM> AI > ML > DL > GenAI > ChatGPT | Agent
    - Key milestones in GenAI development